Skip to main content

 The two mature noncoding RNAs eventually associate to form a binary complex.
 When using CRISPR-Cas 9 in eukaryotic gene editing applications, the two noncoding RNAs are covalently combined into one large synthetic guide RNA (sg-RNA), described later in this section.
 The Cas 9 protein is an endonuclease that cleaves both strands of bound target dsDNA in a blunt-end fashion at specific sequences.
 This occurs after the DNA binds to two arginines (1333 and 1335) in Cas9 through a short (3-5+ bases) recognition protospacer adjacent motif (PAM) located three base pairs from the cleavage site.
 The DNA must also bind in a complementary and specific fashion to the protein-bound noncoding cr+tracr-RNAs (or a single sg-RNA molecule for gene editing applications).
 Binding and cleavage of target DNA would render DNA from an invading bacteriophage inactive.

 1. How does the enzyme find its correct target site, a 20 nucleotide DNA sequence, and a proximal PAM site, among all the possible alternative sites?
-Think of how many PAM sequences there must be in the host DNA genome!
+Think of how many PAM sequences must be in the host DNA genome!

 First, we will discuss the apo- form of the enzyme without bound substrate and RNA.